Disc Bulges & Herniations

 If you are lucky and the bulge is not located close to anything important, complaints can disappear.
 If, however, the bulge is near a moving joint it can be a source of aggravation, like a rock in your shoe.
 In the worst case scenario the bulge puts direct pressure on the spinal cord or spinal nerve.
 Pain, numbness, pins and needles can be present in distant parts of the extremities with minimal pressure but with excessive pressure the nerve looses its ability to communicate with distant muscles, this is called a radiculopathy.
 Eventually with sustained excessive pressure the nerve can die resulting in permanent damage (See your doctor if you have severe pain and loose the function in specific muscles – sometimes early surgical intervention is appropriate and can restore full function.)

 While this seems a little scary, in reality a full third of the population is walking around with a disc herniation yet has had no complaints of pain or limited function.
 By the age of 80, 80% of the population has a disc herniation visible on MRI.
 Given this knowledge do not assume that because you have a bulge or herniation that you won’t be able to live a life without pain or limitation.
-Counterstrain is an effective intervention.
+Fascial Counterstrain is an effective intervention.

 The cranial scan tells us what structures are most involved and perhaps influential this pathology.